zan73/circuitpython_web_usb_keyboard/README.md

 # Pico 2W CircuitPython Web-accessible Keystroke Sender

+A simple CircuitPython project to send keystrokes to a USB-connected device via the web.
+Should work with most devices however will not send keystrokes to a Mac at FileVault login (cold boot).
+For MacOS FileVault login, see my Arduino-based project [https://github.com/zan73/web_usb_keyboard].

 Follow these steps to set up your Raspberry Pi Pico 2W with CircuitPython and the required libraries:

 ## 1. Download and Flash CircuitPython